kou1okada/hhs.bash/README.md

 # hhs.bash - Happy hacking script for bash

-This project provides the simple way to develop the bash script which has rich options and sub-commands.
+This project provides the library for the simple way to develop the bash script which has rich options and sub-commands.

 ## Installation